seagreen/hermetic/README.md

 Each player also has a UI model: [Model](./src/Model.hs).
 These will have different values for each player.

-There's no attempt to make the game resistent to bad actors.
+There's no attempt to make the game resistant to bad actors.
 If someone wants to cheat they can modify their client to view board info that should be hidden.

 # Special thanks